plabayo/rama/docs/book/src/xpc.md

 from raw libXPC dictionaries. `rama-net-apple-xpc` speaks raw libXPC and is not compatible with `NSXPCConnection` services out of the box.

+**This crate does not yet expose the full Apple XPC surface.** It currently focuses on the raw-XPC pieces needed for structured message passing, endpoint handoff, request-reply, peer verification, and a first Rama-native server adapter.
+It does not yet provide:

+- typed request/response codecs or higher-level XPC routing helpers on top of `XpcServer<S>`
+- launchd/plist-driven end-to-end examples in this book
+- compatibility with Foundation `NSXPCConnection`
+- wrappers for every newer Apple XPC API family beyond the current raw connection/endpoint model

+Contributions are appreciated and welcome.

 **`suspend` and `resume` must be balanced.** Calling `conn.suspend()` without a matching `conn.resume()` before the connection is released will crash the process.
 Imbalanced suspends are a programming error, not a runtime error.